Tag Archives: menopause

 Brassinosteroids (BS) are natural low-molecular-mass bioregulators, i.e., plant hormones that are present in all vegetable matter and possess growth-modulating and adaptogenic activity.
 Many common foods including plum, pear, apple grape berries, beans, sprouts, cabbage, spinaches, soybeans, grains, hops, garlic, onion would also be contra-indicated if one followed this (il)logic.

 The Physicians Committee for Responsible Medicine recently published a summary stating that they have found no credence to the suggestion that soy may be harmful to human health.
-See my article on Soy Controversy from 2010 that supports this finding.
+This affirms my 2010 Soy Controversy post is still valid.

 You may also want to refer to Soy and Breast Cancer .